Why do I get breakouts on my body?

 As you might have guessed from its name, folliculitis is an inflammation of the hair follicle.

-Unlike standard acne, this will generally look more like a rash and can become itchy.
+Unlike standard breakouts, this will generally look more like a rash and can become itchy.

 Men and women both might experience folliculitis anywhere they shave thanks to ingrown hairs which then become infected or inflamed.
 Waxing, threading and other hair removal techniques can also spark a breakout of folliculitis in some people.